MattDEV02/MarketNexus/README.md

       classes.

 - **`target/`**: This directory is a standard directory created by build tools like Maven or Gradle during the build process.
-It's not typically part of your source code repository and is generated dynamically
+It's not typically part of your source code repository and is generated dynamically.
+It contains the project JAR and HTML documentation.

 - **`MarketNexus.sql`**: A SQL (PostGreSQL) script file that allows to create the database that I used for this App.